jhu-data-services/data-visualization-resources/README.md

 - [Data Visualization with R](https://rkabacoff.github.io/datavis/) - Data Visualization with R by Rob Kabacoff.
 Focused mostly on ggplot2, but also covers interactive data visualization and spatial data visualization in R.

 # Tutorials
+- [Creating Publication Quality Base R Graphics](https://www.jumpingrivers.com/blog/styling-base-r-graphics/) - A tutorial on creating publication quality graphics using just the base R plot function.
 - [Visualizing COVID-19](https://www.datacamp.com/projects/870) - Visualize the rise of COVID-19 cases globally with ggplot2.
 - [Data Carpentry - Data visulization with ggplot2](https://datacarpentry.org/R-ecology-lesson/04-visualization-ggplot2.html) - A tutorial in ggplot2 focused on ecology data.
 - [The Complete ggplot2 Tutorial](http://r-statistics.co/Complete-Ggplot2-Tutorial-Part1-With-R-Code.html) - An advanced ggplot2 tutorial that covers modifying components, aesthetics, legends, and plot style.
 Also included is a library of 50 ggplot2 visualizations, with code, for 8 categories: Correlation, Deviation, Ranking, Distribution, Composition, Change, Groups, and Spatial Data.

+# Examples
+- [R Graph Gallery](https://www.r-graph-gallery.com/index.html) - A gallery of hundreds of charts in R, with the corresponding code to reproduce them.
+A great place to see the vast diversity of plots that can be generated in R using a number of libraries such as ggplot2.

 # Packages